groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 `protocol://site/folder/ file`.
 Allowed protocols are `sftp:`, `ftp:`, `ftps:` `http:` and `https:`.
 For example `ftp://noeysep3.noe.edf.fr/LiveUpdate/`.
 The `/` at the end of the `URI` with a folder is optional but recommended.
+- `URI Certification Authority` - If the `URI` uses `https`, then the DSAS will refuse to download files from the URI unless a validation certiciate is used for the server.
+Three choices are possible
+  * `Base CA` - The integrated cerificate authorities are used the validate the server
+  * `Self-signed` - The DSAS will not validate the certificated used by the server.
+  In this case a "Man in the Middle" attack is possible, and other means of ensuring protection ahainst this might be needed.
+All files recovered are verified by the DSAS so the risk is minimized.
+  * Uploaded certificates - The X509 root certificates that have been uploaded can also be used as the certification authority for the verification of the server.
 - `Task type` - The type of task used.
 The types of tasks allowed are
   * `rpm` - The task is a file repository in rpm format.
 All files are check with `rpm -K`.